- Fellowship - Harvard Medical School/Brigham & Women's Hospital (1976-1978), Cardiovascular Medicine

 - Fellowship - Auckland Hospital/Board Teaching Hospital (1973-1975), Cardiology

 - Residency - Auckland Hospital/Board Teaching Hospital (1971-1972), Cardiology

 - Internship - Auckland Hospital/Board Teaching Hospital (1970-1970), Cardiology

 - Medical School - University of Otago

 - General Cardiology

-John Rutherford, M.D., is Vice President for Clinical Operations and holder of the Jonsson-Rogers Chair in Cardiology at UT Southwestern.
+John Rutherford, M.D., serves as Vice President for Clinical Operations at UT Southwestern Medical Center and is holder of the Jonsson-Rogers Chair in Cardiology at UT Southwestern.
 As a cardiologist, Dr. Rutherford has held academic appointments at Harvard Medical School, where he was the Co-Director of Clinical Cardiology at Brigham and Women's Hospital.

 Dr. Rutherford completed medical school at Otago University Medical School in New Zealand, followed by a residency and fellowship in cardiology at Auckland Hospital/Board Teaching Hospital.
 He finished a research fellowship in cardiovascular medicine at Brigham and Women’s Hospital in Boston.